JasonJWilliamsNY/profile/index.md

 - "(sigh) Years that could have been spent erecting my pleasure dome"
 - "Still, those individuals who, by a 'stroke of undeserved luck', have 'not quite adjusted to the prevailing norms' can, at the very least, initiate change."
 - "People should be presented with several opportunities to be reminded I am adorable."
+- "I don't need to "figure out" what's inside the burrito, that's what I'm paying *you* for"

 **Kryptonite**: Most pop music